uv-genai/llm-setonix/setup.md

 the packages work properly.

-At the time of this writing Python 3.13.3 is the latest version but because and other tools like llama.cpp  still rely on 3.12 it is better to install the previous version.
+At the time of this writing Python 3.13.3 is the latest version but because some tools like llama.cpp still rely on 3.12 it is better to install the previous version.

-Since on shared systems Python cannot be installed using a package manager it needs to be build from source code.
+Since on shared systems Python cannot be installed using a package manager it needs to be built from source code.

 Procedure to follow after having downloaded and unpacked the python source archive downloaded from https://www.python.org/downloads/source/